Sample plan

 4-day itinerary · United States

-Four days for a couple who want to see New York without sprinting through a checklist.
-You'll do one Manhattan icon a day, eat like a local, cross the Brooklyn Bridge at sunset, and finish with a Broadway show.
-Hotel picked for Midtown walkability plus airport access.
+Four days for a couple who don't want to 'check off New York like a list.'
+One Manhattan icon a day, eat like a local, cross the Brooklyn Bridge at sunset, finish with a Broadway show.
+Hotel chosen in Midtown East — walking distance to Central Park and Grand Central, JFK accessible.
+The essence of New York isn't 'how much you saw' — it's the corner that hits you.
+These 4 days give you 3–4 of those moments.

 Travel toolkit for New York City